abhishekbalam/keeplinkin/README.md

 # Keeplink.in

-A URL shortener based on Redis NoSql database and made using Flask Python micro web framework.
+A URL shortener based on Redis NoSql database and made using Flask Python micro web-framework.